top of page

 Sound sensitivity can have significant impacts on sufferers lives.
 They often avoid going out to places where there are problem sounds, which can impact on work options and social lives.

 At Soundful Silence our initial assessment of sound sensitivity includes a thorough history of the origins of your symptoms, the types of sounds that are a problem and the reactions that they cause.
-We will also explore the impact hyperacusis has had on your lifestyle and your current coping.
+We will also explore the impact sound sensitivity has had on your lifestyle and your current coping.
 A comprehensive hearing assessment will be completed to rule out underlying hearing impairment.
 This information is then used to create an individual management plan to help reduce or change your reactions to sound.

 Management may include sound therapy either in to the room or via special wearable sound generators, relaxation therapy, counselling, desensitisation or Cognitive Behavioural Therapy.
 If an underlying cause can be identified treatment of this can also have positive impacts on sound sensitivity symptoms.